IBM-Cloud/docs/services/mobileaccess/google-auth-android.md

 	}
 	```

-	You can remove the dependency on the `core` module of the `com.ibm.mobilefirstplatform.clientsdk.android` group if you have it.
+	**Note:** You can remove the dependency on the `core` module of the `com.ibm.mobilefirstplatform.clientsdk.android` group if you have it.
 The `googleauthentication` module downloads it automatically for you.
 The `googleauthentication` module downloads and installs the Google SDK in your Android project.

 1. Synchronize your project with Gradle by clicking **Tools > Android > Sync Project with Gradle Files**.